Skip to main content

 • Residence Hall activities.
 Residential staff make file sharing education a regular part of their jobs and implement creative ways to educate students.

 • Informational websites.
-File sharing at UC San Diegp advises students, campus staff, and the public about the University's policies and legal alternatives available.
+File sharing at UC San Diego advises students, campus staff, and the public about the University's policies and legal alternatives available.

 • Media on campus.
 Media in the form of flyers and broadcasts on student-run television in the Residence Halls and visitor areas advise the community about the legalities of downloading copyrighted content.
 Weekly copyright presentations for alleged copyright offenders regarding liabilities, consequences, legal actions and alternatives are also available to the general campus.